Composer, Performer, Improvisor from the Czech Republic

 This film is a wide ranging and colorful interview taped in 2018 at the original site of Roulette Intermedium, now located in Brooklyn where Lucie was in-residence at the time while premiering her works OPERA and Spectacle.

-Therefore, four versions of these interview materials exist: "The Christo Effect" presenting these artists in tandem and then stand alone documentaries for each of the artists.
+Therefore, four versions of these interview materials exist: "Three Czech Sound Artists presenting these artists in tandem and then in stand alone documentaries for each artists.

 practice of composing solo in my studio, and presenting live sound and